Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Essentially free

-Offers comprehensive analytic options
+Comprehensive analytic options

-Can be overwhelming for beginners
+Overwhelming for beginners

-Maintaining conformity to data protection regulations can be difficult
+Data protection compliance can be difficult

 Hotjar

-Free version that's capable of handling small projects
+Free version for small projects

 Offers comprehensive visualizations, including a cursor heatmap